-The Finance Department continues to provide training every year to all bookkeepers.
+The Finance Department provides training every year to all bookkeepers.
 These trainings are held two to four times yearly.
 Items listed in this finding are covered in these trainings.
-The Finance Department has employees assigned to monitor and train bookkeepers on proper implementation of all policies and procedures.
-We will continue to monitor and emphasize the importance of following all Internal Accounts policies and procedures.
+The Finance Department has employees that are assigned to monitoring and training bookkeepers in all proper procedures.
+We will continue to monitor and emphasize the importance of following all Internal Accounts procedures.